 The Summer Semester (blocks 8 and 9) is considered the end of the academic year at Mount Mercy for financial aid purposes.
 If you are interested in financial aid for the summer blocks, students are required to have completed the FAFSA form for the current school year and are encouraged to register for these blocks up front.
 During the summer session, only federal financial aid is available.
-Because the summer session is at the end of the academic year, many students have exhausted their annual eligibility in the federal loan and Pell grant programs.
-Many students utilize private loan programs for summer funding.
-For more information contact the Mount Mercy Financial Aid Office at 319-368-6467.
+Because the summer session is at the end of the academic year, students may have already exhausted their annual eligibility in the federal loan programs, but they may have Pell Grant eligibility remaining.
+Students may also utilize private loan programs for summer funding.
+For more information contact, the Mount Mercy Financial Aid Office at 319-368-6467.
 Please see the main Financial Aid page of this Catalog for complete details.

-Students who are enrolled in an online program should speak with a Financial Aid Counselor prior to dropping any courses.
+Students who are enrolled in an accelerated program should speak with a Financial Aid Counselor prior to dropping any courses.
+Any enrollment change may result in a change in financial aid eligibility and require an aid adjustment.
+If the enrollment change is dropping all credits within a current block, students will need to confirm future enrollment with the Financial Aid Office to avoid being withdrawn from the university.
 Per federal regulations for this program, Pell Grant awards must be revised any time a student adds or drops a course throughout the semester, regardless if the student attended the course or not.
 For example, if a student is enrolled in 9 credit hours for the semester which makes them eligible for $1500 in Pell grant funds and drops to 6 credit hours, the Financial Aid Office will be required to reduce the Pell grant to $1000.
 This may result in a balance owed to Mount Mercy.

 Return of Title IV Funds – Block Programs